 In addition to the Management Team, each technical officer has both sector and country level responsibilities.
 This enables the use of their technical skills across the region, as well as an integrated approach to activities at the country level – all to our clients’ benefit.

-Caribbean Export is governed by a DAGS Beneficiaries - Regular Procedures Call for Proposals appointed by the Member States from the public and private sectors.
+Caribbean Export is governed by the Board of Directors appointed by the Member States from the public and private sectors.
 The Board is accountable to the CARIFORUM Council of Ministers.
 The Agency’s membership base consists of the fifteen (15) Member States of CARIFORUM.

 Our key Stakeholders and Partners